COMBATING TRAFFICKING IN PERSONS

 Reporting Trafficking in Persons

-SIBCR employees, members, agents, subcontractors and subrecipients (including subcontractor and subrecipient employees) are responsible for ensuring compliance with this policy.
-This responsibility includes enforcement, detection of non-compliance, cooperation with audits or investigations, protection of victims and witnesses, implementation of corrective actions and the imposition of sanctions in coordination with SIBCR and VA Puget Sound leadership, sponsors and federal, state and local governments, as applicable.
+SIBCR employees, member investigators, agents, subcontractors and subrecipients (including subcontractor and subrecipient employees) are responsible for ensuring compliance with this policy.
+This responsibility includes enforcement, detection of non-compliance, cooperation with audits or investigations, protection of victims and witnesses, implementation of corrective actions and the imposition of sanctions in coordination with SIBCR and VAPSHCS or MGVAMC leadership, sponsors and federal, state and local governments, as applicable.

 Sanctions may include, but are not limited to, the following: